Bluetooth and WiFi Bugs Can Leak Sensitive Data From Billions of Devices

 Most of the time, people use their WiFi to connect to the internet.
 They do not know that when they are connected to WiFi, they are vulnerable to cyber attacks.

-When you’re at home or in a public place, it’s important that you disable any unused WiFi network, because most of the time, these networks are unprotected and do not have any security features.
+When you’re at home or in a public place, it’s important that you disable any unused WiFi network, because most of the time, these networks are unprotected and do not have any cybersecurity features.

 Most people don't realize how vulnerable they are when they’re on their phone or laptop and connected to an open network.
 Any hacker within range can access their device through an open connection.
 If you want to prevent this from happening, make sure your WiFi router is password-protected.